HKU-BAL/ClusterV/README.md

 ## Using localized HIVdb

-ClusterV using online API to query drug resistance mutations in defalut.
-If you wish to using the localized HIVdb for HIVdb, please launch the HIVdb's Sierra web sierra web service in local, please using the following setting to run the ClusterV programe.
+ClusterV uses online API to query drug resistance mutations in default.
+If you wish to use the localized HIVdb for HIVdb, please launch the HIVdb's Sierra web service locally, please use the following setting to run the ClusterV program.

 ```
 # Step 1, Start Sierra in local, as instructed in [this page](https://github.com/hivdb/sierra#start-sierra-with-docker).